PAYE vs. REPAYE: How These Repayment Plans Stack Up

 PAYE vs. REPAYE: How are they similar?

-PAYE and REPAYE are both income-driven repayment plans, meaning that they adjust your monthly payment based on changes you report annually about your income and family size.
+PAYE and REPAYE are both income-driven repayment plans that adjust your monthly payment amount based on your income and family size.
 In addition to using the same factors to determine your monthly payment amount, PAYE and REPAYE share the following details.

-If you’re considering PAYE versus REPAYE, the same four types of federal loans are eligible for both PAYE and REPAYE:
+If you’re considering PAYE versus REPAYE, the same four types of federal loans are eligible under both of these IDR plans:

 - Direct Subsidized Loans